brijesh-py/code-highlighter/README.md

 This project is licensed under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute the code as needed.

 ---

-**Note:** Replace placeholders like `#` and `brijesh-py` with the appropriate values.
-Additionally, update the dependencies section with accurate information about the code highlighting library you are using.